llliphys/Personal-Website/README.md

 ## Notes

 - Add your profile image as `assets/profile.jpg`.
-- Replace the placeholder content in `data/content.py` with your real information.
+- Replace the content in `data/content.py` with your real information.